Background pattern

 • The other components are: sodium acetate trihydrate, glacial acetic acid, sodium chloride, water for injectable preparations.

-Appearance of Levetiracetam SUN and packaging contents
+Appearance of Levetiracetam SUN and container contents

 Sun Pharmaceutical Industries Europe B.V.